ponylang/ponylang-website/content/sponsors/index.md

 [Cloudsmith](https://cloudsmith.io/) is providing free hosting for our nightly builds.
 That's incredibly awesome and they are great folks.

+### GitHub

+[GitHub](https://github.com/) provides a ton of free services to open source projects such as ours.
+Running the project without the services that GitHub provides for free would be very difficult.

 ### Netlify

 [Netlify](https://www.netlify.com/) hosts our website.
 They are an amazing service for hosting static websites.
 We take advantage of some [their features](https://www.netlify.com/features/).
 After using Netlify, we're not sure we'd ever want to use anything else.